zainab-nooh/Rotten-Potatoes-App/README.md

 ## Demo

- Visit the [live demo](https://rotten-potatoes-app.onrender.com) to see Connect 4 in action
+ Visit the [live demo](https://rotten-potatoes-app.onrender.com) to see Rotten-Potatoes in action

 <br>